sunilkumarc/subtitle-corrector/README.md

 `corrector example.srt -1`

-If you want the subtitles to come 2 second later, then run the command
+If you want the subtitles to come 2 seconds later, then run the command

 `corrector example.srt 2`